devopsgroup-io/catapult/README.md

 **Our vision** is to afford developers an accelerated path to best practice and performance at minimal cost.

-* Configuration Management - Catapult
-* Encryption - GnuPG
-* Source Code Management - Git (via GitHub or Bitbucket)
-* Environment Management - Vagrant
-* Development Virtualization - VirtualBox
-* Cloud Hosting - DigitalOcean
-* DNS Management - CloudFlare
-* Continuous Integration - Bamboo and AWS
-* Performance Monitoring - New Relic

-Do you need Catapult?
-Here are a few triggers:
+**Do you need a website and workflow management platform?** Here are a few triggers.

 * Production is down.
 * We need a test site.